Provisional Government of Oregon: Finances

 A traveler who visited Oregon before the arrival of American merchants reported that HBC stores sold goods at rates lower than in the United States.
-As merchants from the United States became established in the region, they chaffed under the economic hegemony of the HBC.
+As merchants from the United States became established in the region, they chafed under the economic hegemony of the HBC.
 The vendors pressed for the HBC to charge more for sales to pioneers, which the company did for two years, only for American customers.
 Joel Palmer reported that without the British company "the prices would be double what they are now".

 The small American merchant class and officers of the HBC loaned settlers more credit than most could refund.
 Fears of creditors demanding restitution from the farmers lead to wheat receipts and scrips issued by the government declared valid currency in 1845.
 The law decreeing wheat as currency was ridiculed for not establishing financial standards for the merchants, who were de facto bankers.
 Between 1847 and 1848 the local market for wheat became flooded from overproduction, causing a decline in its value.
 The legislature repealed previous regulations on December 20, 1847, making only gold, silver and treasury drafts on valid currency.
 Thus, the creditors of the territory were able to protect their financial standing by removing wheat as tender.

 Around $8,000 from the poll and property taxes were collected over the course of the government, far short of the expenses amounting to $23,000.